Age And Your Ability To Qualify For Long-Term Care Inaurance?

 From a 2011 ANA survey: "ANA surveyed RNs in 2011 to determine workplace hazards and compare results to a similar 2001 survey.
 Results from 4,614 responses indicate that the work environment has improved overall, especially the availability of mechanical lifting technology and needles with engineering safety protections.
 Yet, Nurses are still developing back, neck and shoulder pain on the job and health and safety concerns influence their decisions to continue to practice."

-Because of the aforementioned, now consider the following information and place it within the career conditions of practicing Nurses, as they enroll in their LTC program at earlier than previous ages.
+Because of the aforementioned, now consider the following information within the career conditions of practicing Nurses and why they are presently seeking their LTC program protection at earlier ages than previous years.

-Throughout the Nursing profession, there is an accelerating concern about the high costs of LTC services and the effects these costs have on our financial security, retirement planning and quality of Family life.
+Throughout the Nursing profession, there is an accelerating concern about the high costs of LTC services and the effects these costs have on their financial security, retirement planning and quality of Family life.
 We may think we are in good health today, but an unexpected illness, accident, or the natural aging process, can leave us unable to perform those everyday activities we take for granted.
-Medical Science is "ramping up," with one medical break-through after another, continually stabilizing us and increasing the likelihood we will need some form of LTC.
+Medical Science is "ramping up," with one medical break-through after another, continually stabilizing our health and subsequently, increasing the likelihood we will need some form of LTC services.

 42% of people on Long-Term Care Claim are under the age of 65.**